paracrawl/Domain_Adaptation/README.md

   * The Pool Data should be stored based on Language Code.
 If you need to use alternate language codes, then the Pool Data file structure and Tokenizer must have matching language codes.

 ## How Scoring works
-Data is scored using one of too modes that is configured in the [config.json](INSTALL.md#configjson) file:

-* 1 - Single Model
-  * This process is designed to work with a single langauge model and using only scoring with the source language.
-  * When processing content such as ParaCrawl the size of both the data and the storage can be quite substantial.
-Recognizing that not all users have very large storage, memory and CPU capacity available to them, this approach provides for a fast and compact scoring mechanism that may be useful resources are limited.
-* 2 - Moore-Lewis
-  * This process applies [Moore and Lewis's approach](http://research.microsoft.com/apps/pubs/default.aspx?id=138756) and offers a higher precision of translation models for machine translation.
+Data is scored using [Moore and Lewis's approach](http://research.microsoft.com/apps/pubs/default.aspx?id=138756) and offers a higher precision of translation models for machine translation.

-Both approaches score the *Pool Data* against the *Domain* data and write a score file that is matched by line number to the corresponding line number in the *Pool Data* source and target files.
+The method scores the *Pool Data* against the *Domain* data and write a score file that is matched by line number to the corresponding line number in the *Pool Data* source and target files.
 Different extracts of the data based on a user specified score threshold can be taken using `ExtractMatchedDomainData.py`.

 ## Very Large Data Recommendations
 While the code is designed to stream data whereever possible, there are practical limitations on both storage and memory for many users.
 This section provides a simple guide on how to best utilize resources for very large data.